MicrosoftDocs/PowerShell-Docs/dsc/import-dscresource.md

 ### Multiple Resource Versions

-Installing and using multiple versions of resources side-by-side was not supported in PowerShell 4.0.
+Installing and using multiple versions of resources side by side was not supported in PowerShell 4.0.
 If you notice issues importing resources into your Configuration, ensure that you only have one version of the resource installed.

 In the image below, two versions of the **xPSDesiredStateConfiguration** module are installed.

 [Multiple Resource Versions Fixed](multiple-resource-versions-broken.md)

-You should copy the contents of your desired module version to the top-level of the module directory.
+Copy the contents of your desired module version to the top level of the module directory.

 [Multiple Resource Versions Fixed](multiple-resource-versions-fixed.md)